-For just over $6, you can grab a Set of 3 Silicon Lego Molds (Amazon).
+For just under $12, you can grab a silicon molds (Amazon).
 These can be used for fruit, ice, gelatin, chocolate, crayons, etc. This is the set I bought, and they worked great!

 If you’re looking for more variety in shapes and sizes, check out all the Silicon LEGO Molds Amazon carries HERE.

 Looking for more fun activities to do with kids?